Skip to main content

 • To provide concrete steps for the practical application of program content

-During your first on-campus session in August, you will propose a case project focused on a critical business issue with significant human-resource implications for your organization.
-You will advance your project over the full length of the program, incorporating your course learning.
-You will receive ongoing guidance from your assigned Cornell faculty advisor and an executive HR advisor.
-Although you will work on your project independently, scheduled project reviews and ad hoc advisor dialogues will help you refine the scope and objectives of your case, sharpen your analysis and recommendations and learn from the collective expertise and experiences of your peers.
+During the first residential session, students will propose a capstone project focused on a critical business issue with significant human-resource implications for their organization.
+They will advance the project over the full length of the program, incorporating executive course learnings.
+Students will receive ongoing guidance from an assigned Cornell faculty advisor and an executive HR advisor.
+Although students will work on the project independently, scheduled project reviews and ad hoc advisor dialogues will help refine the scope and objectives of the case, sharpen their analysis and recommendations and learn from the collective expertise and experiences of peers.